-Until she was embroiled in the scandal, in which she was charged on Monday for with complicity in the abuse of public funds, Penelope Fillon has pretty much stayed out of the glare of the public eye in France.
+Until she was embroiled in the scandal, for which she was handed a three-year suspended prison sentence Monday, Penelope Fillon has pretty much stayed out of the glare of the public eye in France.

 “Up until now, I have never been involved in the political life of my husband”, she said in October 2016, which perhaps, given the accusations that she was indeed actually working for him, now seems a bizarre statement.

-But before "Penelope Gate" kicked off in France, everything was a little different.
+But before “Penelope Gate” kicked off in France in January 2017, everything was a little different.